By Simon Hettrick and Alexander Hay.

 Think about where you want to publish.
 This will dictate the hook you choose, the style of writing and the level of technical detail that you should include.

 Everyone wants to get something into Nature, New Scientist or one of the national papers.
 They have a huge readership, but this means there's fierce competition for space.
 You'll be competing with everything from world events to celebrity stories.
 Sometimes it's better to aim for a more specialist market, such as magazines and website that service your research area.
-They may have a smaller distribution, but they're much more likely to publish your work.
+They may have a smaller distribution, but they're much more likely to publish your work, and their audience is much more likely to be interested in it.

 You now have to decide how to contact publishers.
 This is a job that's best left to press officers, because they will have the necessary contacts, and will most probably have accounts with distribution networks, such as Eurekalert and AlphaGallileo.
 Distribution networks give you access to thousands of publishers from the big national papers to specialised blogs.
 You can of course use your own press contacts if you have them, and this is when the truth in the adage "it's not what you know..." really comes to light.
 You can also try contacting publishers blind, but the chances of success are pretty low.